Nora Roberts: J. D. Robb

 Roberts had long wanted to write romantic suspense in the vein of Mary Stewart, but, at the urging of her agent, she concentrated on classic contemporary romance while she built a following of readers.
 After moving to Putnam in 1992, the publishing company quickly realized that they were unable to keep up with Roberts's prolific output.
 They suggested that she adopt a second pseudonym so they would be able to publish more of her work each year.

 Her agent, Amy Berkover, convinced the publishers to allow Roberts to write romantic suspense under the new name.
 She chose the pseudonym D. J. MacGregor, but right before publication, discovered it was in use by another author.
 Instead, her first romantic suspense novel was published in 1995 under the pseudonym J. D. Robb.
 The initials "J. D." were taken from her sons, Jason and Dan, while "Robb" is a shortened form of Roberts.

 As J. D. Robb, Roberts has published a series of futuristic science fiction police procedurals.
 These books, all part of the in Death series, feature detective Eve Dallas and her husband Roarke and are set in a mid-21st century New York City.
 Despite the emphasis on solving a crime in each of the books, the overall theme of the series is the development of the relationship between Eve and Roarke.
 When the in Death series began, neither Roberts nor her publisher acknowledged that she was the author.
 They hoped to allow the series to stand on its own merits and build its own following.

 After publishing 18 novels in the in Death series, Putnam published the nineteenth, Divided in Death, first in hardcover.
-The book became Roberts' first bestselling novel of 2004.
+The book became Roberts's first bestselling novel of 2004.

 As of March 2022, Roberts has published 54 novels plus ten novellas in the in Death series.